U.S. senator launches bill to go slow on LNG exports despite Ukraine

 The American Natural Gas Security and Consumer Protection Act would require the Department of Energy to weigh the impacts of proposed exports on consumers, the economy, and foreign policy.

-An energy policy analyst said proponents of fast-tracking LNG exports need to be careful lest they unintentionally trigger a new rule making by the administration that could slow the approval process.

-“Changing the process midstream may provide the administration an unintended opportunity to re-evaluate its current strategy,” Whitney Stanco of Guggenheim Securities said in a note to clients.

-The Department of Energy has approved six rounds of LNG exports since 2011, and only one has full federal permits.

-The approvals total some 8.5 billion cubic feet per day of LNG, or more than the 6 bcf per day of gas Russia exports through pipelines through the Ukraine to Europe.

-More than 20 projects have applied to export U.S. LNG.
-But broad shipments are not expected to begin until at least 2017 because, even after permits are granted, equipment and docks costing billions of dollars have to be built.
+The Department of Enegery (DOE) has approved six rounds of LNG exports since 2011 and only one has full federal approval.
+More than 20 projects have applied to export LNG, but broad shipments are not expected to begin until at least 2017.

-Markey, who is chairman of the Foreign Relations subcommittee with jurisdiction over international energy security, said that the U.S. government does not control where private companies sell LNG.
+Markey, a Massachusetts Democrat, said that the U.S. government does not control where private companies sell LNG.
 There is strong demand for U.S. LNG in Japan and India, which unlike Europe, have little access to gas sent via pipelines.

 “We should not give away the domestic economic and national security rewards of our natural gas boom, and then just hope that the market reduces the risk of international conflicts,” Markey said in a release.